aptise/peter_sslers/docs/General_Management_Concepts.md

 The system has two endpoints that can quickly provide single Domain Certificates in an "autocert" functionality to nginx:

-* `/api/domain/certificate-if-needed` will instantiate a CertificateRequest if needed, or serve an existing Certificate.
+* `/api/domain/certificate-if-needed` will instantiate a X509CertificateRequest if
+  needed, or serve an existing Certificate.
 This is designed for programmatic access and offers full control.
 Initiating a `certificate-if-needed` will create a new RenewalConfiguration using the directives establised in the "certificate-if-needed" EnrollmentPolicy.

-* `/api/domain/autocert` will instantiate a CertificateRequest if needed, or serve existing Certificate. this is designed for automatically handling the Certificate process from within nginx, has some throttle protections, and relies on configurable system default values.
+* `/api/domain/autocert` will instantiate a X509CertificateRequest if needed, or
+  serve existing Certificate. this is designed for automatically handling the Certificate process from within nginx, has some throttle protections, and relies on configurable system default values.
 Only ONE domain is supported